 On 2nd April, Upwork made an announcement that will change how freelancers and clients use the platform.
 The company is introducing a new pricing system for Connects, the virtual currency freelancers need to apply for jobs.
 Previously, Upwork took a percentage of your earnings if you landed a job.
 Now, you need to pay to apply for a job you might not get.

 Is this new system a good way of weeding out unsuitable candidates, or the final straw for freelancers who are already fed up with Upwork’s fees?
-The response to this announcement has been mixed, but will definitely make a huge impact on everyone who uses Upwork.
+There’s been a mixed response to this announcement, but it’s hard to know how the platform will be affected.
+Whatever happens, it will definitely make a huge impact on everyone who uses Upwork.

 So, what exactly has happened?

 Upwork works on a system of Connects- virtual tokens that freelancers use to apply for jobs.
-Every freelancer currently receives sixty Connects a month with the option to buy more if needed, and each job application costs two Connects.
+Every freelancer currently receives sixty free Connects a month, with the option to buy more if needed, and each job application costs two Connects.

-Upwork’s new policy means that no-one gets free Connects; they have to be bought for $0.15 each.
+Upwork’s new policy means that no-one gets free Connects; you have to purchase them for $0.15 each.
 You have to buy them in bundles of ten and there’s no discount for buying them in bulk.

 Every job application will cost you.
-You can be invited to apply for free by a client, but any job you make the first move on will cost at least $0.15.
+Clients can invite you to apply for jobs for free, but any job you make the first move on will cost at least $0.15.
 The standard price of two Connects per job is gone, and the new pricing system is below:

 As you might imagine, a lot of freelancers aren’t too happy about this news.
 Many believe this will deter new and less experienced freelancers to join the platform, because they don’t want to waste money on a job they probably won’t get.
 This is actually part of the reason why Upwork are implementing this strategy.
 Right now, many clients are swamped with dozens of applications for every job they post; the idea behind paid Connects is that fewer people will apply.